MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-custom-app-to-kusto.md

 ## Create a KQL database and an eventstream in Microsoft Fabric

-You can create an Eventstream item (eventstream) or a KQL Database item (KQL database) on the **Workspace** page or the **Create hub** page.
+You can create a KQL Database item (KQL database) and an Eventstream item (eventstream) on the **Workspace** page or the **Create hub** page.
 Here are the steps:

-1. Select your Fabric experience to **Real-time Analytics** and select **KQL Database** and **Eventstream** to create them in workspace or create hub.
+1. Select your Fabric experience **Real-time Analytics** and select **KQL Database** and **Eventstream** to create them in workspace or create hub.
 Suggest creating the KQL database first and the Eventstream later, as you will initially be working with the Eventstream item later on.

    * In **Workspace**, select **New** and then **KQL Database**, **Eventstream**: